 On your journey to overall health and wellness, do not overlook the power of the little things.
 From a sprinkle of fresh herbs to a dash of spices, the smallest additions to your menu can make a big impact.

 When we think about the food we put in our bodies, our minds often go to the macros: protein, carbohydrates and fat.
 You might also think about your veggie and water intake.
-Don’t get it twisted—these are all super important on your South Beach Diet low-carb meal plan.
+Don’t get it twisted—these are all super important on your low-carb weight loss plan.
 However, there are some flavorful superfoods that often get pushed aside.

 We tend to overlook the power of herbs and spices.
 These ingredients may seem minuscule.
 After all, they are considered Free Foods on the South Beach Diet: How much nutrition could they possibly provide?